rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 <a name="0.4.23.1">0.4.23.1</a> If the rules for capitalization require converting I or V to lowercase, or i, j, u, or v to uppercase, follow the pattern of usage in the text to determine which letterform to use in the transcription.

 Establish the pattern of usage by examining text in the same typeface or writing style (i.e., roman, italic, or gothic) in the resource being described.
 Look for letters expressed in the opposite case from the letterforms to be converted, but having the same function (vowel or consonant) and same relative position (appearing in initial, medial, or final positions) as the letterforms to be converted.
-Begin by examining the remainder of the title page and then, if necessary, proceed to examine the body of the text in other parts of the resource in the same typeface.
+Begin by examining the remainder of the title page and then, if necessary, proceed to examine the body of the text in other parts of the resource in the same typeface or writing style.

 >**Example:**
 >Title proper: <CITE>Les oeuures morales de Plutarque</CITE>